-This work deals with trajectory generation using neural oscillators for an exoskeleton for lower limbs.
-The proposed optimization system, based on the Levemberg-Marquartd optimization method, aims to find the best values of the Matsuoka oscillators' parameters such that their output follow a given desired trajectory.
-The approach performed in this work consider a pure model of the Matsuoka oscillator, with 10 parameters that should be appropriately adjusted.
+This work deals with a procedure to optimize the parameters for neural oscillator to generate joint trajectories for an exoskeleton for lower limbs.
+The proposed optimization system, based on the Levenberg-Marquartd optimization method, aims to find the best values of the Matsuoka oscillators' parameters such that their output follow a given desired trajectory.
+The approach performed in this work consider 10 parameters for a Matsuoka oscillator model, that should be appropriately adjusted.
 In this case, it is observed that the optimization process works satisfactorily with a correct choice to the initial parameters.
 These initial values should be selected by a random process considering the range restrictions.
 The results show that the optimization process is feasible to find good parameters for the Matsuoka oscillators, according to the desired trajectories.
 It is also shown that, with these optimized parameters, the trajectory generator using neural oscillators can be applied in an adaptive model that include interaction forces between the user and the robot, so changing the trajectory according to the user intention.